-Once the bottle has been opened, it should be kept in the refrigerator.
+Once the bottle has been opened, keep it in the refrigerator and tightly sealed.

-Powdered Gatorade that has not been opened can also be stored in a cool, dark place away from light, heat or moisture.
+Store powdered Gatorade that has not been opened in a cool, dark place away from light, heat or moisture.

-Once you open the container, the moisture in the air will start to degrade the product.
-While the plastic container has a lid to keep out insects, the moisture in the air can still seep inside.
+Once you open the container, the product will start to slowly degrade.
+While the plastic container has a lid to keep out insects, some moisture in the air might still seep inside.

 To extend the shelf life of powdered Gatorade, you could transfer the powder to an airtight container, like a glass jar.
 Oxygen absorbers or food-grade desiccant packets will help to keep the drink powder from clumping up.